Pomona (ship)

 The Pomona was a fast packet clipper ship constructed in 1856 for Howland and Frothingham.
 She operated for just over two and a half years transporting emigrants and cargo from Liverpool, England to New York City.
-Pomona sank in the early morning of April 28, 1859 after a navigation error caused the ship to strike the Irish coast.
+Pomona sank in the early morning of April 28, 1859 after a navigation error caused the ship to strike the coast of Ireland at County Wexford.
 424 of the 448 people on board died.

 Construction and service

 The Pomona was built by shipbuilders George and Thomas Boole of East Boston in September 1856.
 The ship was owned by Howland and Frothingham.
 She was named for the Roman goddess of fruit and fruit trees and had a full figurehead of the goddess on her bow.

 The Pomona offered transport for emigrants and cargo from Liverpool to New York through the Tapscott's line.
 The ship's tonnage seems to have been inflated in advertisements from its 1181 tons burthen, perhaps to make it appear safer to prospective passengers.

 Pomona was captained by Captain Charles Merrihew for her whole service.
 She arrived in New York for the first time 29 September 1856.
 She cleared New York to Liverpool for her first voyage on 20 October 1856 and arrived 17 November 1856.

 Like many emigrant ships of the day, Pomona was considered a fast packet clipper ship.
 She carried both passengers and cargo.
 For example, on her arrival in New York on 9 July 1857, she carried 482 passengers as well as merchandise, completing her journey in 32 days.
 She carried 328 passengers and merchandise on her arrival in New York on 12 November 1857, but only 30 passengers on arrival 21 March 1857 after a journey with "light winds and pleasant weather".

 Samuel Walters, an English maritime artist, painted the Pomona in 1858.